Holliemin9090/Mammographic-mass-CAD-via-pseudo-color-mammogram-and-Mask-R-CNN/README.md

 * Details on multi-scale morphological sifting (MMS): [Multi-scale sifting for mammographic mass detection and segmentation](https://iopscience.iop.org/article/10.1088/2057-1976/aafc07)

 The main script is "Pseudo_color_image_generation.m".

+Function "Morphological_filter_bank.m" is to generated the magnitudes of the linear structuring elements.
+Function "Morphological_sifter.m" is to perform MMS on the input image.

 ### Applying Mask R-CNN